Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 2. For a different flowchart in the content, modify the terms in the code;

-2. For a different flowchart format, change the font and connector characteristics in the "annotations" constant.
+2. For a different flowchart in the format, change the font and connector characteristics in the "annotations" constant.

 Suggestion: